-- If you are allergic to daisies or any member of the Asteraceae or Compositae family, it is better to avoid this tea.
+- If you are allergic to daisies, dandelions, or any member of the Asteraceae or Compositae family, it is better to avoid this tea.

 - If you experience skin rashes, respiratory difficulties, or any hypersensitivity, consult your doctor and inform about the tea intake.

-- Pregnant women are recommended to stay away from herbal teas because a few herbs, like chamomile, might have uterine stimulating properties and could induce preterm labor and other complications.
+- Pregnant women are recommended to stay away from herbal teas because a few herbs, like chamomile, might have uterine stimulating properties and may induce preterm labor and other complications.

 However, there aren’t any documented life-threatening effects of chamomile tea overdose.
 Chamomile is listed on the FDA’s GRAS (generally recognized as safe) list of foods too!

-So, having several cups of chamomile tea in a day might not do a lot of harm.
+So, having several cups of chamomile tea in a day is not likely to cause harm.
 There is no strict dosage range mentioned for this herbal beverage too.
 Further research might help us watch our tea intake.

 The Take Home…